beejjorgensen/bgnet/src/bgnet.md

 For instance, with IPv4, you might have `192.0.2.12`, and we could say that the first three bytes are the network and the last byte was the host.
-Or, put another way, we're talking about host `12` on network `192.0.2.0` (see how we zero out the byte that was the host.)
+Or, put another way, we're talking about host `12` on network `192.0.2.0` (see how we zero out the byte that was the host).

 And now for more outdated information!
 Ready?
 In the Ancient Times, there were "classes" of subnets, where the first one, two, or three bytes of the address